-Applying LP-correlogram algorithm to S\&P stock return data it produces the Fig \ref{fig:LPtacf}.
-Panel A shows the absence of linear autocorrelation which is known as a efficient market hypothesis in finance literature.
+Fig \ref{fig:LPtacf} shows the LP-correlogram of S\&P stock return data.
+Panel A shows the absence of linear autocorrelation which is known as a \emph{efficient market hypothesis} in finance literature.
 A prominent auto-correlation pattern for the series $\YS_2(t)$ (panel B Fig \ref{fig:LPtacf}) is the source of nonlinearity.
-This fact is known as ``\emph{volatility clustering}'', which says that large price fluctuation is more likely to be followed by large price fluctuations.
+This fact is known as \emph{``volatility clustering''}, which says that large price fluctuation is more likely to be followed by large price fluctuations.
 Also the slow decay of the autocorrelation of the series $\YS_2(t)$ can be interpreted as an indication of \emph{long-memory volatility structure}.

-\subsection{AutoLPinfor: Nonlinear Correlation Measure}
+\subsubsection{AutoLPinfor: Nonlinear Correlation Measure}

-We display the sample AutoLPinfor plot - diagnostic tool for nonlinear autocorrelation.
-We define the lag $h$ AutoLPinfor as the squared Frobenius norm of the smooth-LP comoment